Kentucky Medicaid Definition

 1) Institutional / Nursing Home Medicaid – is an entitlement (anyone who is eligible will receive assistance) & is provided only in nursing home facilities.

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – Limited number of participants, which means wait lists may exist.
 Provided at home, adult day care, adult foster care, or in assisted living.

 3) Regular Medicaid / Aged Blind and Disabled – is an entitlement (anyone who meets the requirements is able to receive benefits) and is provided at home or adult day care.

-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from a Kentucky Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT: If one does not meet all the requirements below, it does not mean that one is not eligible or cannot become eligible for Medicaid.
+The table below provides a quick reference to allow seniors to determine if they might immediately meet all the criteria for long term care from a Kentucky Medicaid program.
+Alternatively, persons might take the Medicaid Eligibility Test.
+IMPORTANT: If one does not meet all the requirements below, it does not mean that one is not eligible or cannot become eligible for Medicaid in Kentucky.
 More.

 |2021 Kentucky Medicaid Long Term Care Eligibility for Seniors|